dsprenkels/randombytes/README.md

 ## How secure is it really?

-While building this I keep one rule of thumb, which is: **Trust the OS**.
+While building this I keep one rule of thumb which is: **Trust the OS**.
-Most OS'es implement a secure random source, which is seeded by a good entropy source.
+Most OS'es implement a secure random generator, which is seeded by a good entropy source.
 We will always use this random source.
 This essentially means that the implementation is highly platform-dependent.
 For example we use `getrandom` on Linux and `arc4random` on BSD systems.

 ### What if the OS's random generator is bad?